Afflicted, Disabled or Handicapped Persons.

 (c) Handicapped Drivers and Passengers; Distinguishing Placards. - Handicapped Drivers and Passengers; Distinguishing Placards. - A handicapped person may apply for the issuance of a removable windshield placard or a temporary removable windshield placard.
 Upon request, one additional placard may be issued to applicants who do not have a distinguishing license plate.
 Any organization which, as determined and certified by the State Vocational Rehabilitation Agency, regularly transports handicapped persons may also apply.
 These organizations may receive one removable windshield placard for each transporting vehicle.
 When the removable windshield or temporary removable windshield placard is properly displayed, all parking rights and privileges extended to vehicles displaying a distinguishing license plate issued pursuant to subsection (b) shall apply.
 The removable windshield placard or the temporary removable windshield placard shall be displayed so that it may be viewed from the front and rear of the vehicle by hanging it from the front windshield rearview mirror of a vehicle using a parking space allowed for handicapped persons.
 When there is no inside rearview mirror, or when the placard cannot reasonably be hung from the rearview mirror by the handicapped person, the placard shall be displayed on the driver's side of the dashboard.
 A removable windshield placard placed on a motorized wheelchair or similar vehicle shall be displayed in a clearly visible location.
 The Division shall establish procedures for the issuance of the placards and may charge a fee sufficient to pay the actual cost of issuance, but in no event less than five dollars ($5.00) per placard.
 The Division shall issue a placard registration card with each placard issued to a handicapped person.
 The registration card shall bear the name of the person to whom the placard is issued, the person's address, the placard number, and an expiration date.
 The registration card shall be in the vehicle in which the placard is being used, and the person to whom the placard is issued shall be the operator or a passenger in the vehicle in which the placard is displayed.

-(c1) Application and Renewal; Physician's Certification. - The initial application for a distinguishing license plate, removable windshield placard, or temporary removable windshield placard shall be accompanied by a certification of a licensed physician, ophthalmologist, or optometrist or of the Division of Services for the Blind that the applicant is handicapped.
+(c1) (Effective until July 1, 2016) Application and Renewal; Physician's Certification. - The initial application for a distinguishing license plate, removable windshield placard, or temporary removable windshield placard shall be accompanied by a certification of a licensed physician, ophthalmologist, or optometrist or of the Division of Services for the Blind that the applicant is handicapped.
 The application for a temporary removable windshield placard shall contain additional certification to include the period of time the certifying authority determines the applicant will have the disability.
 Distinguishing license plates shall be renewed annually, but subsequent applications shall not require a medical certification that the applicant is handicapped.
 Removable windshield placards shall be renewed every five years, and the renewal shall require a medical recertification that the person is handicapped.
 Temporary removable windshield placards shall expire no later than six months after issuance.

 (c2) Existing Placards; Expiration; Exchange for New Placards. - All existing placards shall expire on January 1, 1992.
 No person shall be convicted of parking in violation of this Article by reason of an expired placard if the defendant produces in court, at the time of trial on the illegal parking charge, an expired placard and a renewed placard issued within 30 days of the expiration date of the expired placard and which would have been a defense to the charge had it been issued prior to the time of the alleged offense.
 Existing placards issued on or after July 1, 1989, may be exchanged without charge for the new placards.